gromacs/gromacs/docs/user-guide/mdrun-performance.rst

     mpirun -np 16 gmx_mpi mdrun -npme 5

-Starts :ref:`mdrun_mpi` with 16 ranks, as above, and require that 5 of them are dedicated to the PME component.
+Starts :ref:`gmx mdrun` with 16 ranks, as above, and require that 5 of them are dedicated to the PME component.